-Thursday, March 3, 2022
+Monday, March 14, 2022

-Southwest Virginia Man Sentenced for Role in Unemployment Benefits Scam
+Southwest Virginia Man Sentenced in Unemployment Benefits Scam

-ABINGDON, Va. - A Southwest Virginia man, who conspired with more than 30 others in a scheme to defraud the government of more than \$499,000 in unemployment benefits, was sentenced this week to 30 months in federal prison.
+ABINGDON, Va. - A Southwest Virginia man, who conspired with more than 30 others in a scheme to illegally obtain pandemic unemployment benefits, pleaded guilty to one count of conspiracy to defraud the government, and one count of conspiracy to commit mail fraud, and was sentenced last week to 30 months in federal prison.